-The true Mediterranean Diet was centered around vegetables, whole grains, legumes and very limited amounts of sugar in the diet.
-They typically consumed fish two or three times per week and their main desert sources were fruits.
+The true Mediterranean diet was centered around vegetables, whole grains, legumes, and very limited amounts of sugar in the diet.
+They typically consumed fish two or three times per week, and their main source of the desert was fruits.

 Then, you typically eat slower when carrying on conversations.
 This leads to greater feelings of fullness from the food you’ve eaten so that you don’t just keep eating before your hunger bells signal it’s time to stop.

-B).
-They had mottos such as ‘everyone works’.
+B) They had mottos such as “everyone works.”
 That’s a roughly translated Greek saying.
-The meaning behind it is that if you expect to eat, you contribute to the hunting, fishing, farming or preparation.
+The meaning behind it is that if you expect to eat, you contribute to hunting, fishing, farming, or preparation.